 So is scribing good clinical experience?

 Despite the answer above, most scribing roles offer good clinical experience.
 Especially if it’s all you can get!

 The fact the role, at its bare minimum, involves detailing patient-physician encounters is definitely better than no experience at all.

-But obviously just “how good” it is depends on where you work and who you work for.
+But obviously just “how good” it depends on where you work and who you work for.

-Some physicians might give you a bunch of extra responsibility, even expecting you to help with minimal procedures!
+Some physicians might give you a bunch of extra responsibilities, even expecting you to help with minimal procedures!